KohheePeace/udemy-rails-web-dev-tutorial-en/docs/rails-guide-basics/chapter08.md

 ```

-## Check data in database
+## Step6 Check data in database
 ![check-article-data.gif](../img/rails-guide-basics/check-article-data.gif)

-In the next lesson, we will be learning how to fetch this newly created Article data!
+In the next lesson, we will be learning how to use this Article data!